There’s a new Amex Gold Card out there and Amex claims it’s better than ever, but frankly, I’m a bit sick of this…

 I see the CSR and Amex Gold as two different classes.
 I have both cards because CSR is my go-to for travel points and the $300 uber brings this down to $195 fee.
 However, If you do more dining than travel, then get the Amex Gold.
 One thing with Amex Gold though, if you are not spending money on Seamless or Grubhub then $120 credit can be really hard to get.
 The other participating restaurants are not much of a deal.

-3X supermarkets on first $60k you spend and 50% bonus if you make 30 purchases in a single billing cycle.
+3X U.S. supermarkets on first $6k you spend, then 1% after, and 50% bonus if you make 30 purchases in a single billing cycle.
 This means a 9% return vs 8% on Amex Gold.

 - Annual fee $95